 SUBPRIORITY F - COLLEGE READINESS GOAL TO ACHIEVE SUBPRIORITY 100% of PCS graduates will satisfy the UC/CSU course requirements, including first-to-college, Hispanic/Latino, and all other subgroups.
 90% of all students, including first-to-college, Hispanic/Latino, and all other subgroups, will participate in PSAT/SAT/ACT preparation courses free of charge.
 All students, including first-to-college, Hispanic/Latino, and all other subgroups, will have the opportunity to participate in college-preparatory research (e.g. Ethics and Evil, Current Issues, Capstone Projects).
 ACTIONS TO ACHIEVE GOAL Offer a rigorous college preparatory curriculum that requires students to take A-G courses.
 School will subsidize cost of test preparation courses for all students, including first-to-college, Hispanic/Latino, and all other subgroups.
 School will schedule sufficient sections of test prep and college-preparatory research opportunities to accommodate all interested students, and advertise these opportunities to all families.
 AP test fees will be subsidized for students eligible for Free and Reduced-Price Meals.
 MEASURABLE OUTCOME PCS graduation requirements will meet or exceed UC/CSU requirements in all categories.
-BASELINE PERFORMANCE LEVEL In 2019, 100% of PCS graduates satisfied the UC/CSU course requirements, including those representing first-to-college, Hispanic/Latino, and all other subgroups.
+BASELINE Performance Level In 2019, 100% of PCS graduates satisfied the UC/CSU course requirements, including those representing first-to-college, Hispanic/Latino, and all other subgroups.
 METHODS OF MEASUREMENT Analysis of PCS graduate transcripts.

-STATE PRIORITY #5-STUDENT ENGAGEMENT

-- A. School attendance rates

-- B. Chronic absenteeism rates

-- C. Middle school dropout rates (EC §52052.1(a)(3))

-- D. High school dropout rates

-- E. High school graduation rates

-SUBPRIORITY A - STUDENT ATTENDANCE RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain a 95% ADA rate for both junior high and high school students, including first-to-college, Hispanic/Latino, and all other subgroups.
+STATE PRIORITY #5 Pupil engagement, as measured by all of the following, as applicable: A. School attend dance rates B. Chronic abse enteeism rates C. Middle schoo ol dropout rates (EC §52052.1(a)(3)) D. High school D. High school dropout rates E. High school graduation rates SUBPRIORITY A - STUDENT ATTENDANCE RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain a 95% ADA rate for both junior high and high school students, including first-to-college, Hispanic/Latino, and all other subgroups.
 ACTIONS TO ACHIEVE GOAL Increase monitoring and communication with parents of chronically absent students to decrease truancy.
 MEASURABLE OUTCOME Annual Average Daily Attendance will be at least 95%.
 BASELINE PERFORMANCE LEVEL During the 2018-2019 school year, Junior High ADA was 96.83% and High School was 96.38%.
 During the 2017-2018 school year, Junior High ADA was 96.82% and High School was 95.88%.
 METHODS OF MEASUREMENT Monthly Cumulative ADA reports to the Board.